Stuck Song Syndrome

 Something clicked.

-Within minutes, I had figured out the entire piece by ear.
+Within minutes, I figured out the entire piece by ear.

 I still remember that moment vividly - like a door had opened to a world I never knew existed.